Yeri10/The-Latent-Mycelium/README.md

 python td_ndi_bridge.py --device cpu --manual-pm25 25 --duration 8 --image-interval 4 --ndi-fps 2 --run-once
 ```

 The first run can take several minutes because PyTorch, Diffusers, the base Stable Diffusion model, and the LoRA weights need to load.
+On CPU, a successful first run may still feel slow.

+During the first inference run, Diffusers may download the base model `runwayml/stable-diffusion-v1-5` from Hugging Face.
+A `HF_TOKEN` is optional for this README flow.
+Without it, Hugging Face may print a rate-limit warning, but the command can still succeed.

+`--run-once` means the script generates one complete buffered clip and then exits.
+It does not necessarily mean one generated image.
+With `--duration 8` and `--image-interval 4`, the default behavior is to generate three keyframes before writing the final buffered clip outputs.

+Because of that keyframe behavior, seeing multiple Diffusers progress bars such as repeated `21/21` runs is expected and does not mean the script is stuck.

 Expected terminal output includes JSON messages such as: